Wireless Emergency Alerts: Criticism

-Many users have disabled the alerts due to the alerts overriding silent settings on their phone and being of limited relevance to them.
+Many members of the public disabled the alerts due to the alerts overriding silent settings on their phone and being of limited relevance to them.

 Security

 At the 2019 MobiSys conference in South Korea, researchers from the University of Colorado Boulder demonstrated that it was possible to easily spoof wireless emergency alerts within a confined area, using open source software and commercially available software-defined radios.
-They recommended that steps be taken to ensure that alerts can be verified as coming from a trusted network, or using Public-key cryptography upon reception.
+They recommended that steps be taken to ensure that alerts can be verified as coming from a trusted network, or using public-key cryptography upon reception.